 Importing a Wallet

 When a user imports a wallet in Samsung Blockchain Keystore, the user will enter the 12, 18 or 24 words into the Trusted User Interface (TUI) that will protect user’s input.
-This time, Samsung Blockchain Keystore will convert the Mnemonic Words entered in order to the original Master Seed.
-The Master Seed is the one and only source that Samsung Blockchain Keystore will save in a secure area.
+This time, Samsung Blockchain Keystore will convert the Mnemonic Words entered in order to the original Root Seed.
+The Root Seed is the one and only source that Samsung Blockchain Keystore will save in a secure area.
 Likewise, this will become the source to generate countless number of public keys and sign transactions with the private keys when a request is made.

 Randomly entering Mnemonic Words to guess Recovery Phrase